 - 2 tablespoons kosher salt, plus more to taste

-- 4 tablespoons (2 ounces) unsalted butter, at room temperature
+- 4 tablespoons (2 ounces or 57 g) unsalted butter, at room temperature

 - 2 teaspoons fresh lemon thyme or regular thyme, minced, plus 2 to 4 sprigs for the gravy